U.S. News Rankings

 |Ranking score and category|

-UAlbany students get involved on campus by exploring more than 200 clubs, including several fraternities, sororities, and recreational sports teams.
-Serious student athletes can choose from more than 10 varsity teams, named the Great Danes, which compete in the NCAA Division I within various conferences.
-Notable Albany alumni include Harvey Milk, the first openly gay man elected to a major political office in America and the subject of the movie Milk, starring Sean Penn.
+UAlbany students get involved on campus by exploring more than 200 clubs, including several fraternities, sororities and recreational sports teams.
+Serious student athletes can choose from nearly 20 varsity teams, named the Great Danes, which compete in the NCAA Division I within various conferences.
+Notable Albany alumni include Harvey Milk, the first openly gay man elected to a major political office in America and the subject of the movie "Milk," starring Sean Penn.

 |School mission and unique qualities (as provided by the school):|

-Students choose from 111 undergraduate majors and minors and 125-plus graduate programs.
+Students choose from 118 undergraduate majors and minors and 114-plus graduate programs.
 Many of these programs are ranked among the best in the nation.
 UAlbany's programs in criminal justice, nanoscience and engineering, information and technology management, public finance and policy, social welfare, clinical and counseling psychology, reading, accounting and atmospheric science have earned national renown for excellence.

 In every area of study, students are instructed by faculty who are world-class scholars and teachers.
 Many faculty members are actively engaged in life-enhancing research that contributes profoundly to the public good.
 As mentors, they provide numerous research opportunities, inspiring students to advance their skills and aspirations.
 UAlbany's Honors College offers opportunities for students to achieve at the highest levels.